Brandon, Queensland: Economy

 Brandon is a sugarcane growing area with underground water supplies to irrigate crops.
 Wilmar Sugar Australia operates two sugar mills in Brandon, the Kalamia Sugar Mill in the north-east of the locality on Lilliesmere Road beside the Lilliesmere Lagoon (19.5229°S 147.4163°E) and the Pioneer Sugar Mill in the west of the locality on Pioneer Mill Road (19.5583°S 147.3309°E).

 Education

-Brandon State School is a government primary (Prep-6) school for boys and girls at Drysdale Street (19.5537°S 147.3485°E).
+Brandon State School is a government primary (Prep–6) school for boys and girls on Drysdale Street (19.5537°S 147.3485°E).
 In 2017, the school had an enrolment of 45 students with 4 teachers and 6 non-teaching staff (4 full-time equivalent).

-Kalamia State School is a government primary (Prep-6) school for boys and girls at Lilliesmere Road (19.5185°S 147.4176°E).
+Kalamia State School is a government primary (Prep–6) school for boys and girls on Lilliesmere Road (19.5185°S 147.4176°E).
 In 2017, the school had an enrolment of 14 students with 1 teacher and 5 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Brandon.
 The nearest government secondary school is Ayr State High School in neighbouring Ayr to the east.

+Sport

+Pioneer Park Speedway is a motorcycle speedway venue to the south west on Bruce Highway.
+The track has been a significant venue for important speedway events, including qualifying rounds of the Speedway World Championship and the final of the Australian Solo Championship.